ShikaSD/kotlin-compiler-notes/compiler-structure.md

 </tr>
 </table>

-With these tokens ready, parser creates a tree representation of the code files (commonly referred as AST - abstract syntax tree).
+With these tokens ready, parser creates a tree representation of the compilation module (commonly referred as AST - abstract syntax tree).
 This AST is built from [`ASTNode`]) instances, but current compiler frontend doesn't use it directly.
-Instead, it is transformed into PSI (Program Structure Interface), a higher level abstraction which creates an appropriate instance of `KtElement` out of `ASTNode`.
+Instead, it is modified into PSI (Program Structure Interface), a higher level abstraction which creates an appropriate instance of `KtElement` out of `ASTNode`.

-> Note: new compiler frontend (built with FIR) doesn't follow this pattern.
+> Note: new compiler frontend (built with FIR) operates quite a bit differently.
 See [[fir]] to find out more about they way it works.

 <table>
 <tr>